EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 3. Set the path of the folder in Matlab
 4. Execute the File **WaveGUI.m**

-Informations for the software handling are covered in the chapter **3. ##3.
+Informations for the usage of the software are covered in the chapter **3. ##3.
 User guide and examples**

+Every class contains a help text.
+All handles in the GUI have a tool-tip window.
 <!--

-Informationen zum Umgang mit dem Programm finden sich im Kapitel **3.
-Benutzungsbeispiele**

-Jede Klasse verfügt über einen Hilfe-Text.
-Handles im GUI besitzen Tool-Tipp Fenster.
 -->

 ##6.
 Authors